First issue: April 2022

 Published quarterly in January, April, July and October.

 Erin Bedford is a poet and novelist.
 After completing an Honours B.A with a Specialist in History at the University of Toronto, she attended the Humber School for Writers and was later mentored by poet Betsy Warland through Vancouver Manuscript Intensive.
-She is a member of the League of Canadian Poets and her short work has appeared in The Temz Review, Juniper, Map Literary, Train, GUEST, the lickety split & Catamaran Literary Reader.
+She is a member of the League of Canadian Poets with stories and poetry appearing or forthcoming in Catamaran Literary Reader, EVENT magazine, Contemporary Verse 2, The Fiddlehead, Best Canadian Poetry 2025 (Biblioasis), Prism, and others.
+Her debut collection, one by means of two will be published by Guernica Editions.

 Pinhole Poetry uses the Montserrat typeface, a geometric sans serif.
 Its designer, Julieta Ulanovsky, describes the inspiration behind it: